Peyrieras Reptile Reserve

 The collection includes many reptiles (chameleons, iguanas, geckos, frogs), batraciens (amphibians), crocodiles and papillons (butterflies).
 The adjacent forest area supports families of relocated and habituated Verreaux's sifaka and common brown lemur which provide opportunities to photograph them close up at feeding times.

 Most of the reptiles and other species are held within several large caged buildings and greenhouses, which tourists may enter when accompanied by a guide.
 A group of Coquerel's sifaka return daily to be fed and to aid photography by the tourists.

-Species List

-This list will inevitably be incomplete.
-Please help by expanding the list.

-The following species have been listed and/or photographed at this reserve: